IN THIS ARTICLE

 Each campaign consists of 3 parts:

 PATH - this is where you create a sequence of emails for your campaign.
-By adding a condition, you decide about what kind of email and when your prospect receives.
+By adding a condition, you decide what kind of email and when your prospect receives it.

 PROSPECTS - here you import and add your recipients to the campaign.